-Emma Smith loves her husband, history, travel, and her two dogs.
+Emma Smith has been teaching for eight years.
+On a weekend, you can often find her baking bread, walking her dog, Bo, or practicing her archery skills with her husband.
 She studied history and business at College of the Ozarks and was fortunate to travel to Europe twice with World War Two veterans and Holocaust survivors to learn their stories firsthand.
 She earned her MA in American History at the University of Kentucky in 2015 before moving back to the Ozarks and discovering The Summit.
-She enjoys being the faculty mentor to Upper School Student Council and coaching the Heart & Sole team in the fall.
+She enjoys being the faculty mentor to Upper School Student Council, teaching culinary arts classes, and coaching The Summit’s archery club.
 Teaching is her vocation, and she is so grateful to be part of The Summit community.

-Mrs. Smith is an eighth grade mentor.
+Mrs. Smith is an eighth grade and high school mentor.

 Mrs. Cook is a sixth grade mentor.